Tiruvalla railway station: Modernisation

 The Indian Railways have included Tiruvalla railway station in its development plan for 2016–17.
 The platform work and doubling of the track are in progress.
 Battery operated buggies may be introduced at the Tiruvalla station soon, which shall also facilitate the ferrying of the elderly and physically challenged people in the railway station.
 At present, the platforms are not fully covered, and the full covering of all platforms including the fourth shall also be implemented.
 Installation of escalators is also considered, connecting the four platforms.Now erection of an escalator is in progress.

 The Railways would also set up a covered vehicle parking area near the Railway Mail Service complex, besides an upper class waiting room and VIP lounge at the railway station.

 Significance

 Tiruvalla railway station is the only railway station in the district of Pathanamthitta.
 The main importance of this station is highlighted by the fact that Sabarimala, a pilgrimage centre, is located in this district.
 The station, apart from facilitating the traffic of the residents of the commercial centre of Thiruvalla town and the workers from other states, is the main refuge for people living in the hilly tracts of Mallappally, Ranni, Kozhencherry, as well as the low-lying areas of Upper Kuttanad.
-It is also the alighting point for pilgrimage centres like Sabarimala, Parumala Church, Sree Vallabha Temple, Chakkulathukavu Temple, St. George Forane Church, Edathua, as well as the cave temple and the old Shiva Temple of Tiruvalla at Kaviyoor.
+It is also the alighting point for pilgrimage centers like Sabarimala, Parumala Church, Sree Vallabha Temple, Chakkulathukavu Temple, St. George Forane Church, Edathua, as well as the cave temple and the old Shiva Temple of Tiruvalla at Kaviyoor.